Every time I hear of a death of someone dying from secondary (metastatic) breast cancer I think of a particular film.

 She has people like me, in her constituency, who are dealing with this disease and we are being failed by not having any meaningful data collection since 2012.
 The facts are there, we simply are not counted within the data.
 They have written us off, already before we take our last breath.
 Sometimes the treatments work and sometimes they don’t.
 We have good treatments and good Oncologists, but many ineffective ones that when resistance to the drugs hit we have to change to another, sometimes less effective drug down the line.
 There aren’t 100s to choose from, they talk about 4th line chemo.
 I know a friend who has had 5th line chemo, I guess they try until your body says no that’s enough.
 So the ‘you’ll beat it’ ‘be positive’ brigade can just stop that bullshit now.

-So Debbie has promised that she will continue to push the issues that I and many others are raising to our MPs and parliament and has said she will highlight the many points I've raised with Jeremy Hunt the Secretary of State for Health.
+So Debbie has promised that she will continue to push the issues that I and many others are raising to our MPs and parliament and has said she will highlight the many points I’ve raised with Jeremy Hunt the Secretary of State for Health.
 I am not going away (at the moment) and I hope I can live many more years with effective drugs.
-Only death can stop me in this fight but I know even if this happened there will be others to pick up the torch and run, walk or crawl with it like I'm trying to.
+Only death can stop me in this “fight” (que the battle terminology) but I know even if this happened there will be others to pick up the torch and run, walk or crawl with it like I’m trying to.

 It’s nearly Christmas, a time synonymous with deer and I guess there may be a rerun of The Deer Hunter and I will nervously turn it on and then switch over to something else because it hurts too much to watch.